 There might be some confusion between MES and ERP, but MES systems are basically the step between ERP and analyzing the performance of machinery and resources.

-Can MES Work with Your ERP or MRP?
+Can MES work with your ERP or MRP?

-So, if you’re already set up with an ERP or material requirements planning (MRP) system, the big question on every manufacturer’s lip, can your MES work with your other systems?
+So, if you’re already set up with an ERP or material requirements planning (MRP) system, the big question on every manufacturer’s lip, is can your MES work with your other systems?

 If your system isn’t already performing the tasks that all three systems need to achieve, which some cloud-based manufacturing software do, here’s how MES systems can benefit your other software.